pat1mur4/GabeJauw/Readme.md

 **Urban Core Collective** | 2024-25'
 Education Justice Intern
 - Co-Founded West Michigan's first high school Student-Union, creating a platform for students to participate in and advocate for change in their schools and learning environments.
-	- Utilized a collaborative design process that taught students how to build and operate an organization through the creation of their own organization.
-* Established a working relationship between the Student-Union and the area Teacher-Union (the Grand Rapids Educators Association)

 **Self-Employed** | 2021-Present
 Computer Assembly and Support